PaddlePaddle/book/08.machine_translation/README.md

 ## Overview of the Model

-This section will introduce Gated Recurrent Unit (GRU), Bi-directional Recurrent Neural Network, the Encoder-Decoder framework used in NMT, attention mechanism, as well as the beam search algorithm.
+This section will introduce Bi-directional Recurrent Neural Network, the Encoder-Decoder framework used in NMT, as well as the beam search algorithm.

 ### Bi-directional Recurrent Neural Network